Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 2. Connect the USB PD port (J10) to a USB-C power adapter/USB port on PC using a Type-C/Type-A to Type-C cable to power the PMG1 device for normal operation.

-3. For PMG1-S3 kits of **revision 3 or lower**, connect the UART Tx (J6.10) and UART Rx (J6.9) lines from the PMG1 kit to J3.8 and J3.10 on KitProg3 respectively to establish a UART connection between KitProg3 and the PMG1 device.
+3. For PMG1-S3 kits revision 3 or lower, connect the UART Tx (J6.10) and UART Rx (J6.9) lines from the PMG1 kit to J3.8 and J3.10 on KitProg3 respectively to establish a UART connection between KitProg3 and the PMG1 device.
 Kits with a higher revision have UART lines internally connected and therefore, external wiring is not required.
 For EVAL_PMG1_B1_DRP kit, change SW5 to 1-2 position and SW4 to 1-2 position to establish a UART connection between KitProg3 and the PMG1 device.

-4. By default, the ADC is configured to read differential input voltage applied across the **Vplus (P3.0 (J6.12))** and **Vminus (P3.3 (J6.11))** pins of PASS0 SARADC0 for PMG1-S3 kit and **Vplus (P3.0 (J7.7))** and **Vminus (P3.1 (J7.6))** pins of PASS0 SARADC0 for EVAL_PMG1_B1_DRP kit.
+4. By default, the ADC is configured to read differential input voltage applied across Vplus (P3.0 (J6.12)) and Vminus (P3.3 (J6.11)) pins of PASS0 SARADC0 for the PMG1-S3 kit, across Vplus (P3.0 (J13.3)) and Vminus P3.3 (J13.1) pins of PASS0 SARADC0 for the EVAL_PMG1-S3_DUALDRP kit, and Vplus (P3.0 (J7.7)) and Vminus (P3.1 (J7.6)) pins of PASS0 SARADC0 for the EVAL_PMG1_B1_DRP kit.

-5. Do the following hardware connection for Differential mode (Signed and Unsigned).
-Refer Figure 1 and Table 1 for the PMG1-S3 kit connections and Table 1 for EVAL_PMG1_B1_DRP kit connections.
+5. Do the following hardware connection for differential mode (signed and unsigned).
+See **Figure 1** and **Table 1** for the PMG1-S3 kit connections and **Table 1** for the EVAL_PMG1_B1_DRP kit connections.

 	**Table 1.
 Hardware connection for Differential mode (Signed and Unsigned) for PMG1 kit**